Login with your member password below to see your content

 Move In?

-None of those 1 Euro houses here (that's mostly just a marketing trick anyway), but, a warm welcome is guaranteed and the cost of living way below that of just about anywhere else in Europe.
+None of those 1 Euro houses here (that's mostly just a marketing trick anyway), but a warm welcome is guaranteed and the cost of living is way below that of just about anywhere else in Europe.

 Where to Stay and Where to Eat

-Definitely best value is the Al Balcone delle Dolomiti ,which offers views you'll never forget and a warm southern welcome.
-In terms of where to eat try the Al Becco della Civetta in Vico 1° Maglietta, 7.
+Definitely the best value is the Monserrat which offers views you'll never forget and a warm southern welcome.
+In terms of where to eat, try the Al Becco della Civetta in Vico 1° Maglietta, 7.
 They may cost a little more than most restaurants in the area but their local dishes are superb.

 Winter in Castelmezzano

-Sometimes winter here is the most beautiful time of all.
-It does get really cold though, that's the thing about much of southern Italy, away from the coasts and into the mountains it is completely different to the hot and sweltering southern image of Italy that most people think of when they think of Southern Italy..
+Many locals say that the winter here is the most beautiful time of all.
+It does get really cold, though; that's the one thing about much of southern Italy that few people realize: away from the coasts and into the mountains, the climate is completely different and winters are way colder than the hot and sweltering image that most people think of when they think of southern Italy.

 Castelmezzano

-Winter is great but spring is my favorite time of year here: the mountain meadows come alive with color and every balcony, every street, seems filled with brightly colored flowers.
+Winter is great but spring is my favorite time of year here: the mountain meadows come alive with color and every balcony and every street seem filled with brightly colored flowers.

 Castelmezzano Streets

 The narrow lanes of the village, meandering up the hillside, are a joy to explore.
-Hard work on the legs though.
+Hard work on the legs, though.
 I've been out of breath, huffing and puffing my way up lanes like this when locals, 30 years older, pass me by laden down with parcels and with all the breath in the world.
+Rather embarrassing.

 Pietrapertosa

-The neighbouring town of Pietrapertosa is another delightful hill town.
+The neighboring town of Pietrapertosa is another delightful hill town.
 The Flight of Angels runs between here and Castelmezzano.

 Basilicata